bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

  - As a user I  can:

-   - see a set of cards ranged in fourth rows and fourth columns of cards - these cards have a front and back image.
+   - see a set of cards ranged in fourth rows and fourth columns of cards - these cards have a front and back face.
    - read  easy and short explained rules by clicking the button rules
    -  escape the rule explanation by clicking the “x” or the the button play.
    - click a card to start the game
    - click only on two cards at a time, to try to find a matched pair.
-   - play on a limited time - 60 seconds - to find all matched pair.
+   - play on a limited time - 60 seconds - to find all matched pairs.
    - expect that once the game has been completed, the timer will stop.
    - receive a message of  victory and score at the end of the game when all matched pairs have been found.
    - receive a message to be informed that he has lost when the timer arrived at 0.
    - close the pop up  victory or defeat messages by clicking  on the "x" button or  clicking the button try again.
    - Reset the game at any time during play.
    - can test his memory skills and enjoy the challenge to beat the timer.

 ## Strategy
-   - The game is a single page site with several modals that act as popup windows.It might intrigues the user because all pictures are different characters personified by one person, the artist 2Fik.
-The timer of 60 seconds push the excitement of the user to find all pair matched or to beat a score if he has already playded.
+   - The game is a single page site with several modals that act as popup windows.
+The chosen picture might intrigue the user because they are different characters personified by one person, the artist 2Fik.
+The timer of 60 seconds push the excitement of the user to find all pair matched or to beat his time if he has already playded.

 ## Scope
-  -  a set of 16 cards with back and front sides.
+  - a set of 16 cards with back and front sides, grid display
-  - Rule explanation
+  - Rule explanations
   - Timer
   - Moves counter
   - Game result